9 reasons why your cash flow forecast is never accurate

 5. You ignore variable costs

-6. You never update your forecast
+6. You rarely update your forecast

 To be as accurate as possible your financial forecasting needs to be updated every time something changes that will impact your cash flow.

 For example, two situations that will significantly affect your cash flow forecast include late payments and increased sales.
 If an invoice has exceeded terms or a new product is performing better than expected, update your forecast to reflect this.

 7. You look too far into the future